 Wood’s songs included the perennially successful hymn to mismatched libidos, The Ballad of Barry and Freda, aka “Let’s Do It” (“This folly is jolly, Bend me over backwards on me Hostess trolley”).

-With Susie Blake as a condescending continuity announcer (“We’d like to apologise to our viewers in the North – it must be awful for you”), a stereotyped, ‘grim up North’ kitchen-sink melodrama with Pete Postlethwaite and Kay Adshead, marvellously bitchy daytime presenters Joan (Wood) and Margery (Walters), as well as a series of ratbags in cafe queues, the show was the obvious winner of the 1985 Best Comedy BAFTA.
+With Susie Blake (pictured at left) as a condescending continuity announcer (“We’d like to apologise to our viewers in the North – it must be awful for you”), a stereotyped, ‘grim up North’ kitchen-sink melodrama with Pete Postlethwaite and Kay Adshead, marvellously bitchy daytime presenters Joan (Wood) and Margery (Walters), as well as a series of ratbags in cafe queues, the show was the obvious winner of the 1985 Best Comedy BAFTA.